curiouselectric/SolarSensor/README.md

 Response will include the averaging number (1 in this example).

 ## Irradiance data minimum:

-Request: “aaI0SSMN#” ("aaI0SSMN?dc#" with CRC) - does not matter what averaging period. min/max are just the min/max seen.
+REQUEST: “aaI0SSMN#” ("aaI0SSMN?dc#" with CRC) - does not matter what averaging period. min/max are just the min/max seen.

-Returns: "aaI0SSMN:27.9#" where the number after semi-colon is the minimum. (+CRC if requested)
+RETURNED: "aaI0SSMN:27.9#" where the number after semi-colon is the minimum. (+CRC if requested)

 ## Irradiance data maximum:

-Request: “aaI0SSMX#”  ("aaI0SSMX?be#" with CRC) - does not matter what averaging period. min/max are just the min/max seen.
+REQUEST: “aaI0SSMX#”  ("aaI0SSMX?be#" with CRC) - does not matter what averaging period. min/max are just the min/max seen.

-Returns: "aaI0SSMX:28.9#" where the number after semi-colon is the maximum. (+CRC if requested)
+RETURNED: "aaI0SSMX:28.9#" where the number after semi-colon is the maximum. (+CRC if requested)

 ## Reset the min/max:

-Request:   “aaI0RESET#” ("aaI0RESET?d9#" with CRC) this will Reset Min & Max.
+REQUEST:   “aaI0RESET#” ("aaI0RESET?d9#" with CRC) this will Reset Min & Max.

-Return:  Nothing
+RETURNED:  Nothing

 This command will reset the min/max.
 Min and max will be stored until this reset command is issued.

 ## What is Irradiance Sensor conversion?:

 REQUEST:  "aaI0SSCON#"    Ask for the stored conversion values

 RETURNED: "aaI0SSCONm10.00c0.00#"  With the numbers after m and c being the conversion values (+CRC if requested).